Ahkylez/Modern-Portfolio-Theory-Portfolio-Optimizer-Dashboard/README.md

-# 📊 Simple Portfolio Optimizer
+# MPT Optimizer

-A **Streamlit web app** for interactive portfolio optimization and backtesting, built in Python.
-This project demonstrates quantitative finance concepts (Minimum Variance Portfolio, Efficient Frontier, Sharpe Ratio maximization) with real stock data via the `yfinance` API.
+A streamlit web app for simple portfolio optimization, including backtesting.
+This was my first finance project and introduced me to many financial math concepts, such as Efficent Frontier, Sharpe Ratio, Feasible set, and other general portfolio management terms.
+Working through the book "Mathematics for finance" by Marek Capinski and Tomasz Zastawniak, I learned how to impliment math concepts into python and the plethera of libraires that help with it.
 ---

-## 🚀 Features
+## Features

 - **Stock Data Integration**
   - Pulls historical stock price data from Yahoo Finance (`yfinance`).
-  - Flexible ticker input (e.g., `AAPL NVDA MSFT`).
+  - Flexible ticker input.

 - **Portfolio Optimization**
-  - Minimum Volatility Portfolio (MVP).
+  - Minimum Volatility (SD) Portfolio (MVP).
   - Maximum Sharpe Ratio Portfolio.
   - Efficient Frontier calculation.
   - Short-selling toggle for MVP.